Frequently Asked Questions: 4-year Graduate Entry Medicine course (A101 - 2020 entry)

 When will I receive my GAMSAT score?

-You will be notified of your GAMSAT score around mid November and will be contacted by letter to advise you of whether you have been successful/unsuccessful in being offered at interview.
+You will be notified of your GAMSAT score around mid-November and will be contacted by email to advise you of whether you have met the cut-off score.
+Candidates who have met the cut-off score and other criteria will be asked to complete a questionnaire concerning your work experience and education.

 Will you accept a GAMSAT score that was taken in Australia or Ireland?